lionelmace/ibmcloud-labs/labs/Lab TODO - Create TODO application/README.md

 1. Go to the Bluemix **Catalog**.

+1. In the Compute category, select **Cloud Foundry Runtimes**

-1. Create a new **Cloud Foundry (CF) Runtimes** with the ***SDK for Node.js*** under the Compute category.
+1. Create a new app with the ***SDK for Node.js***.

 1. Give your app a unique name and unique host (e.g. todo-[your-initials])

 1. View your application.

-The SDK for Node.js created a simple "Hi there!" web app that will become our starting point.
+The SDK for Node.js created a simple "Hello World!" web app that will become our starting point.

 # Step 2 - Add Git support

 Now let's add a source code repository and an automatic build pipeline to our project.

-1. In your application overview page, click the "Add Git" button.
+1. In your application **Overview** page, click the "Add Git Repo and Pipeline" button.

 1. Leave the default options selected and continue.